oscar7447/Black-Friday-Machine-Learning/README.md

 # Black-Friday-Machine-Learning
-The file BlackFriday.ipynb contains the data analysis made to a dataset that contains how much money people spent on Black Friday.
-Algorithms of machine learning were used to predict the amount of money that people will spend on this date
+In the file  BlackFriday.ipynb an analysis of a dataset that presents the amount of money that people spent on BlackFriday, based on different categories like age, gender, marital status, etc was made.
+With the help of machine learning algorithms, a regression analysis was implemented in order to predict the amount of money that people will spend based on such categories.
+For this, was used Python as programming language and Jupyter Notebook as editor